 Dicrocoelium dendriticum (Rudolphi, 1819), formerly known as Distoma dendriticum, is commonly known as the lancet liver fluke.
 It is a trematode that infests herbivorous and omnivorous mammals including humans.
 It requires two intermediate hosts, a snail and an ant (Ismail and Gurelli, 2018).
 The definitive hosts are often ruminants such as sheep and cattle, but can include rabbits, pigs and dogs (Kahl et al., 2021).
 D. dendriticum infection is known as dicrocoeliasis and can infect many vertebrate species, including humans.
+Infection with D. dendriticum in humans has been associated with consuming raw liver of infected animals.
+However, infections are rare and often spurious (Schweiger, 2008).
 Most infections are subclinical and any clinical signs are typical of liver disease, as caused by other liver flukes (Jeandron et al., 2011).

 This parasite is reported as problematic in northern and southern Europe, northern Africa, western and eastern America and Asia (Arbabi et al., 2021).
 It is unclear whether this parasite is in Australia.
 According to the online Global Biodiversity Information Facility database (GBIF), D. dendriticum is not present in Australia (GBIF, 2022c).
 The Atlas of Living Australia database only includes one species of Dicrocoelium (D. antechini) (Cribb, 1992).
 This parasite has been reported to infect people in the Republic of Türkiye, Iran, Canada and Kyrgyzstan (Jeandron et al., 2011).
 Several references state that it is present in Australia, but the source of this information is unclear.
-For example, according to Otranto and Traversa, 2003, it is found in some focal points in Australia, but no references are provided for this statement.
+For example, according to

+Otranto and Traversa, 2003, it is found in some focal points in Australia, but no references are provided for this statement.
 Noting that cattle and sheep may show very large numbers of these parasites in the bile ducts it is probable that surveillance activities would have detected its presence if it were in Australia.